 Key tracks – Frankly Mr. Shankly, Big Mouth Strikes Again, There Is a Light That Never Goes Out.

 Gipsy Kings – Gipsy Kings – 1987

 These guys were part of the so-called world music explosion which began in the 80s.
 They play a style of Spanish rumba flamenco music of which during some stages of the album there are six Spanish guitars being played at once.
-An outstanding album to entertain to, to drink to, well… to do anything to.
+An outstanding album to entertain too, to drink too, well… to do anything too.
 These guys brought Flamenco to the western masses and they did in style and indeed with passion.